For the latest news about Lighting Designer, follow it on Facebook and Twitter.

 I don’t have the latest version of iOS.
 Can I still download LD?

 The App Store will allow you to download the “last compatible version” of an app, and I’ve made every version of LD available for download, but I do not maintain any version of LD except the latest.
 For that reason, and for the optimal operation and security of your device, I highly recommend keeping your device up-to-date with the latest versions of iOS and LD.
 For a list of iOS versions and device compatibility, check out this List of iOS Devices.

 LD uses the proprietary .ldshow and .ldplot file extensions to send Shows and Plots from one device to another.
 You can add to a Plot any image you can get into your device’s Photos.
 Other than that, there is no file import.
 LD can export your Plot renders as .png images (as an email attachment, text, file share, save to device Photos, print, or anything else you can do with an image).
 It can also attach to an email .txt files of your Plot’s patch list, crew info, and equipment order.

 How do I change units of measurement?

 When you first open a Plot, tap the units button to cycle through feet (ft), yards (yd), and meters (m).
-You can also cycle through by double-tapping with four fingers on the workspace, or open the Display Settings table to change grid preferences.
+You can also cycle through by double-tapping with four fingers on the workspace, pressing and holding the Snap button to open the Snap Menu, or open the Display Settings table to change grid preferences.

 Can I create my own types of Plot objects?